Penrith Panthers: History

-1967 Season (First Season)
+1967 season (first season)

-After admission to the competition in 1967, they promptly came second last (11th) on the competition ladder finishing only ahead of fellow 1967 newcomers Cronulla-Sutherland.
+After admission to the competition in 1967, they came second last (11th) on the competition ladder finishing only ahead of fellow 1967 newcomers Cronulla-Sutherland.
 Hopes were raised in 1968 under new Captain-Coach Bob Boland when they won the pre-season competition and finished 8th, but this improvement proved to be short-lived.

-1985 Season (First Finals Appearance)
+1985 season (first finals appearance)

 Penrith had trouble attracting the sort of experienced players they knew they needed, and although they always had good junior talent coming through, they did not get the on-field leadership they needed.
 Penrith needed to wait until they could develop their own 'stars'.
 They consequently struggled for almost 20 years before finally reaching their first finals series in 1985 with a team boasting new local star Greg Alexander and captained by Royce Simmons.

-1988–1991 Seasons (First Grand Finals)
+1988–1991 seasons (first grand finals)

 Penrith developed a strong team in the late 80s and started to build momentum.
-They made their first Grand Final appearance in 1990 with a team boasting notable players the likes of Greg Alexander, John Cartwright, Brad Fittler and Mark Geyer only to be beaten by the Canberra Raiders 18–14.
+They made their first Grand Final appearance in 1990 with a team boasting notable players Greg Alexander, John Cartwright, Brad Fittler and Mark Geyer only to be beaten by the Canberra Raiders 18–14.
 The next year Penrith met Canberra again in the Grand Final, this time winning 19–12, including two tries by Royce Simmons the former team captain in his last game.
 They went on to play Wigan in England for the 1991 World Club Challenge but were beaten by the British champions 21–4.

-1992–1995 Seasons (Downfall)
+1992–1995 seasons (downfall)

 Their reign was short-lived as in 1992 tragedy struck the club when the younger brother of Captain Greg Alexander, Ben, died in a car accident on June 21, 1992.
-Greg and close family friends Mark Geyer and Brad Fittler left the club soon after (Fittler left after the 1995 season as Penrith had signed with Super League) as well as coach Phil Gould left midway through the 1994 season.
+Greg and close family friends Mark Geyer and Brad Fittler left the club soon after (Fittler left after the 1995 season as Penrith had signed with Super League) as well as coach Phil Gould who left midway through the 1994 season.

 Penrith were coached by former player and club captain Royce Simmons starting with the last six games in 1994 until the end of 2001.

-1997–2000 Seasons (Back to Finals)
+1997–2000 seasons (back to finals)

+They made the finals during the 1997 Super League season.